Learn how to change the color of an image in Photoshop CC from the 07 different tutorials and be a color replacement master.

 Go to the box of the foreground color.
 A wide range of color options will appear, and you can pick any of them per your requirement.
 Then pick any original color that is required to be replaced.

 However, it is essential to give the image a realistic look.
 For this, select something that comes with the same luminosity.
-Don’t pick a color that is too bright or too dark since the change will be entirely visible.
+Also, only pick a sufficiently bright and dark color since the change will be entirely visible.

 Step 03: Replace Color of an Image

-Once you select the color replacement tool, paint over the chosen area of the image, and this way, you can replace the colors of an image.
+Once you select the color replacement tool, paint over the chosen area of the image; this way, you can replace colors of an image.

-The functionality of the color replacement tool also requires adjustment.
+The functionality of the changing color of the Image requires adjustment.
 Adjustment includes

 - Adjusting the brush hardness